- A big responsability

 Once again, this is my very own naming convention.

 - Prefix : We use the same prefix ‘lgt‘ on every light to use expressions or patterns more easily.
 Very useful if you want to select or hide all your lights at once.
 Just use this wild card : lgt_*.

 - Source/Light category : Why did we split them in two categories ?
 Because the sun can be a key or a rim depending on your camera angle.
 To avoid confusion, if you name your light ‘Sun’ it will cover all these possible cases.
 That’s actually super useful.

 - Asset category/name : I encourage to have most of your lights affecting all.
 It is the only way to have proper bouncing in the scene.

 In these three shots, the main light source is the sun.
 Depending on the camera angle, the sun may be a rim or a key.
 Therefore let’s just call it : Sun.
 In Computer Graphics, it is much easier to call the lights by what they actually are.
 Name them so it makes sense to everybody.
 A clean setup will make everybody’s life easier.

-If you create a light in the establishing shot, it will be likely for ‘all’ or ‘set’.
-In shot lighting it will likely be for your character.
+If you create a light in the establishing shot, it will be most likely for ‘all’ or ‘set’.
+In shot lighting it will probably be for your characters.